Incident Response Training

 - How do I participate in a training event?

-- To participate, you can sign up for open courses in the course catalog.
+- To participate, visit the upcoming event sections on the webpage above to sign up for open courses.
 Please note that courses may not open for registration until approximately four weeks before the training date.

 - How can I be notified of upcoming courses?